-As a physical therapist, you’re well aware of how psychology drives the behavior of your patients and how it can derail good pain care.
+As a physical therapist, you are well aware of how psychology drives the behavior of your patients and how it can derail good pain care.

 Complementing your expertise in therapeutic exercise and manual therapy with psychological informed techniques can dramatically improve and accelerate treatment results.

-Cognitive behavioural therapy (CBT) has traditionally been a key feature in pain rehabilitation programs (1) .
+Cognitive behavioural therapy (CBT) is a traditionally key feature of pain rehabilitation programs (1) .
 However, in the last few years, a trend toward psychological therapies promoting “psychological flexibility” has gained considerable traction.
-Among these approaches, Acceptance and Commitment Therapy (ACT), a third-wave psychology that applies mindfulness and acceptance principles to help patients cope with physical or emotional discomfort they are enduring, and commit to moving toward values-based behaviors.
+Among these approaches, is Acceptance and Commitment Therapy (ACT); a third-wave psychology that applies mindfulness and acceptance principles to help patients cope with physical or emotional discomfort they are enduring, committing to values-based behaviors.

 Listen to How To Live An ACTive Life Beyond Pain Combining ACT & PT with Jennifer Battles

-Although the training of physical therapists includes behavioural and psychological treatment techniques, Physical Therapy schools strongly favor a classical biomechanical approach to treat pain and injury.
-And even though the biopsychosocial model of pain is more and more appreciated by physical therapists, psychologically-informed care is not an area of expertise for most.
+Although physical therapy training often includes behavioral and psychological treatment techniques, Physical Therapy schools strongly favor a classical bio-mechanical approach to treating pain and injury.
+Even though the biopsychosocial model of pain is more and more appreciated by physical therapists, psychologically informed care is not an area of expertise for most.

 So how can ACT be incorporated into Physical Therapy practice?

-What are the obstacles and how can we make it easier to begin?ACT has shown effectiveness in improving coping skills and treatment outcomes in patients with chronic pain Click To Tweet
+What are the obstacles to its integration and how can we make it easier to apply?ACT has shown effectiveness in improving coping skills and treatment outcomes in patients with chronic pain Click To Tweet

 Implementing ACT in Physical Therapy Practice

-A 2016 research article in the British Journal of Pain describes how Action Research methodology was applied to implement ACT into a physiotherapy-led pain rehabilitation program within a specialist musculoskeletal hospital setting in the UK (5).
-The project went on for 1 year, and involved practicing physical therapists familiar with CBT-based pain management who had been also trained in psychological therapeutic techniques such as motivational interviewing and mindfulness.
+A 2016 research article in the British Journal of Pain describes how Action Research methodology was applied to implement ACT into a physiotherapy-led pain rehabilitation program within a musculoskeletal hospital setting in the UK (5).
+The project lasted one year, and reviewed practicing physical therapists who were already familiar with CBT-based pain management, as well as psychological therapeutic techniques such as motivational interviewing and mindfulness.

 SI = f (E,C,F)

 Specifically, physical therapists in the pain rehabilitation unit were trained using Emancipatory Action Research.
-This method places the members of the clinical team as research participants through a process of collaborative and systematic reflection and critique to solve a problem or issue of concern in their own practice (7).
+This method includes members of the clinical team as research participants through a process of collaborative and systematic reflection and critique, in order to solve a problem or issue of concern in their own practice (7).

-Results There were 4 main themes arising from the overall experience representing potential barriers and facilitators to the use of a ACT in the physiotherapy-led pain management service (5):
+Results: There were 4 main themes arising from the overall experience representing potential barriers and facilitators of a ACT in the physiotherapy-led pain management service (5):

-#1 The need to see pain as an embodied, rather than dualistic
+#1 The need to view pain as ’embodied’, rather than dualistic

 “I think it’s so important for the person to feel believed, that they don’t have to keep trying to persuade you that they have got pain.”